 Other than this, no preparation appears to be necessary.
-We do not really have to gain victory over worldliness, bodily passions, or self-will because we will be made holy and righteous by dying or by the coming of the Lord.
+The belief is that we do not really need to gain victory over worldliness, bodily passions, or self-will because we will be made holy and righteous by dying or by the coming of the Lord.

-As far as the rewards to the overcomer are concerned, we are an overcomer automatically by taking the four steps of salvation, it is claimed.
-Thus we are assured of our place on the Throne of Christ, although how this is related to our time spent in our mansion is not certain.
-Maybe we go back and forth between the Throne of Christ and our mansion.
+As far as the rewards to the overcomer are concerned, it is claimed that we are an overcomer automatically by taking the four steps of salvation.
+Thus we are assured of our place on the throne of Christ, although how this is related to our time spent in our mansion is not certain.
+Maybe we go back and forth between the throne of Christ and our mansion.

 The evangelists have informed us there is absolutely nothing we have to do to prepare ourselves to go to Heaven, to enter our land of promise.
 Jesus did it all for us.
 All we have to do is accept the gift of salvation.
 How wonderful!
 It’s like someone giving you a grand piano and also the ability to play Beethoven sonatas.
 What could be more exciting than that for a musically inclined individual who has only mastered Chopsticks?
 And our hands may be large enough to stretch three octaves and never get tired.
 Now we can play the Appassionata as Beethoven meant it to sound.

 As for going through a tribulation, forget it!
-God loves us too much to permit us to suffer.
-We are going to go to Heaven on flowery beds of ease in spite of the old hymn.
-The saints of old may have had to sail through bloody seas but ours is a new day.
-We can have our cake and eat it too.
+It is claimed that God loves us too much to permit us to suffer; that we are going to go to Heaven on flowery beds of ease in spite of the old hymn.
+Some saints of old had to sail through bloody seas, but it’s taught that ours is a new day; we can have our cake and eat it too.

 The Earth as the Land of Promise

-Whenever we teach that the earth is our land of promise people think we are members of Jehovah’s Witnesses.
-We certainly have no bad feelings toward Jehovah’s Witnesses but we do not happen to belong to this particular group.
+Whenever we teach that the earth is our land of promise, people think we are members of Jehovah’s Witnesses.
+We certainly have no bad feelings toward Jehovah’s Witnesses, but we do not happen to belong to this group.

-There are at least two significant problems with the first viewpoint, from my own point of view.
-The first is, since I am an anxious, goal-driven, time-urgent, Type-A, busy individual I would find it difficult to do nothing but rest for eternity.
-If I ended up in the place described above I would wonder if I had missed God or got off on the wrong exit.
+- The first is, since I am an anxious, goal-driven, time-urgent, type-A, busy individual, I would find it difficult to do nothing but rest for eternity.
+If I ended up in the place described above, I would wonder if I had missed God or got off on the wrong exit.

 No true Christian wants to remain in the spirit realm with four-faced creatures full of eyes when God and Jesus are on the new earth.
 Am I right about this?
 How do you feel about this?